Tavanic, 500 mg 10 pcs

 Contraindications

-For systemic use: hypersensitivity to levofloxacin or other quinolones; epilepsy; pseudoparalytic myasthenia gravis (see “Side effects”, “Precautions”); tendon lesions while taking fluoroquinolones in the history; childhood and adolescence below 18 years (due to incomplete skeletal growth, because the risk of cartilaginous growth points damage cannot be completely excluded.because the risk of cartilage growth point lesions cannot be completely excluded); pregnancy (the risk of cartilage growth point lesions in the fetus cannot be completely excluded); breastfeeding (the risk of cartilage growth point lesions in the baby cannot be completely excluded).
+For systemic use: hypersensitivity to levofloxacin or other quinolones; epilepsy; pseudoparalytic myasthenia gravis (myasthenia gravis) (see “Side effects”, “Precautions”); history of tendon damage when taking fluoroquinolones; childhood and adolescence up to 18 years of age (due to incomplete growth of the skeleton, since the risk of damage to cartilaginous growth points cannot be completely excluded); pregnancy (the risk of damage to cartilaginous growth points in the fetus cannot be completely excluded); period of breastfeeding (the risk of damage to the cartilaginous growth points of bones in a child cannot be completely eliminated).

 For systemic use:

-– in patients predisposed to the development of seizures (in patients with previous CNS lesions, in patients simultaneously taking drugs that lower the threshold of seizure readiness of the brain, such as phenbufen, theophylline) (see “Interactions);
+– in patients predisposed to the development of seizures (in patients with previous lesions of the central nervous system, in patients simultaneously taking drugs that reduce the threshold of convulsive readiness of the brain, such as fenbufen, theophylline) (see “Interaction”);

-– in patients with latent or manifest glucose-6-phosphate dehydrogenase deficiency (increased risk of hemolytic reactions when treated with quinolones);
+– in patients with latent or manifest deficiency of glucose-6-phosphate dehydrogenase (increased risk of hemolytic reactions when treated with quinolones);

-– In patients with impaired renal function (requires mandatory monitoring of renal function and dosing regimen adjustment);
+– in patients with impaired renal function (mandatory monitoring of renal function is required, as well as correction of the dosage regimen);

-– In patients with known risk factors for QT interval prolongation: elderly age; female gender, uncorrected electrolyte disorders (hypokalemia, hypomagnesemia); congenital QT interval prolongation syndrome; heart disease (heart failure, myocardial infarction, bradycardia); concurrent use of drugs that can prolong the QT interval (antiarrhythmic agents of class IA and III, tricyclic antidepressants, macrolides, neuroleptics) (see “Overdose, Interactions, Precautions);
+– in patients with known risk factors for QT interval prolongation: advanced age; female gender, uncorrected electrolyte disturbances (hypokalemia, hypomagnesemia); congenital long QT syndrome; heart disease (heart failure, myocardial infarction, bradycardia); simultaneous use of drugs that can prolong the QT interval (antiarrhythmic drugs of class IA and III, tricyclic antidepressants, macrolides, antipsychotics) (see “Overdose”, “Interaction”, “Precautions”);

-– In patients with diabetes mellitus treated with oral hypoglycemic drugs such as glibenclamide or insulin drugs (increased risk of hypoglycemia);
+– in patients with diabetes mellitus receiving treatment with oral hypoglycemic drugs, such as glibenclamide or insulin preparations (the risk of hypoglycemia increases);

-– In patients with severe adverse reactions to other fluoroquinolones, such as severe neurological reactions (increased risk of similar adverse reactions with levofloxacin);
+– in patients with severe adverse reactions to other fluoroquinolones, such as severe neurological reactions (increased risk of similar adverse reactions when using levofloxacin);

-– In patients with psychosis or in patients with a history of mental illness (see “Precautions.
-“Precautions).
+– in patients with psychosis or in patients with a history of mental illness (see “Precautions”).

-Eye drops: childhood age (safety and effectiveness of use have not been determined).
+Eye drops: children (safety and effectiveness have not been determined).

-Serious and clinically important adverse drug reactions, which are discussed in more detail in the precautions section, include:
+Serious and clinically important adverse drug reactions that are discussed in more detail in the Precautions section include:

 – hypersensitivity reactions;